sIUzyy/react_project_encryptedX/README.md

 ..in your terminal, follow the step 1. <br>

 To obtain the code, simply follow these steps as outlined. <br>

-1. git clone [http, ssh, or gh path]
+1.git clone [http, ssh, or gh path]

 visit the website for reference: https://encryptedx.netlify.app